$E_n$-cell attachments and a local-to-global principle for homological stability: Applications of the main theorem

 This result is new in the case $M$ has dimension greater than $2$.
 We note that this proposition combined with non-abelian Poincar\'e duality \cite{Mi2} gives a proof of Segal's result that $\mr{Hol}_k^*(\C P^1, \C P^1) \m \mr{Map}_k^*(\C P^1, \C P^1)$ is a homology equivalence in a range tending to infinity with $k$ whose only input consists of the basic properties of holomorphic functions and the fact that $\N_0$ has homological stability.

-Gravesen in \cite{gravesen} and Boyer, Hurtubise, Mann and Milgram in \cite{BMHM} gave configuration space models for spaces of based holomorphic maps from $\bC P^1$ into generalized flag varieties.
-We believe that our techniques can also be made to apply to those cases.
+Gravesen \cite{gravesen} and Boyer, Hurtubise, Mann and Milgram \cite{BMHM} gave configuration space models for spaces of based holomorphic maps from $\bC P^1$ into generalized flag varieties.
+We believe that our techniques can also be applied to those cases.